surabhil/terraform-modules/README.md

     source = "git::git@github.com:API-market/terraform-modules.git//protectedresource"

     resource_name =
-            name of the resource to be protected
+            name of the resource to be made availabe and protected (must be the filename of the Lambda code)

     authorizer_name =
             authorizer function name to use to protect the resource